10 Applications of Object Oriented Programming

 6. Neural Networking and Parallel Programming

-Neural Networking and Parallel Programming are two powerful fields of computer science with diverse applications, and Object-Oriented Programming (OOP) can significantly simplify the development and implementation of neural networks, especially in parallel computing environments.
+Neural Networking and Parallel Programming are two powerful fields of computer science with diverse applications, and Object Oriented Programming can significantly simplify the development and implementation of neural networks, especially in parallel computing environments.

-In this example, an OOP approach is taken to model a simple neural network:
+Note the approach taken to model a simple neural network:

 class Neuron: